 This is where I have to seriously throw down the negative rain on this mouse.
 It has this DPI up and down sensor system which great and all but you usually find your preferred DPI.
 Set it.
 And never change it again.
 In effect, the DPI setting should be tucked away somewhere else on this mouse.
 There’s a “Sniper” button on the right-hand side which I tried to use in Quake and UT2k4.
 And the sniper button was very annoying.
 During day to day web-surfing activities, the sniper mouse actually gets in the way as that’s where my thumb rests.

 If your left-handed the mouse still kind of works for you but unless you’re super talented with your pinky finger with getting to the forward and backwards arrow keys.
 If there was a back/forward button on the other side it would probably be a great mouse for left-handed people.

 Granted, this is one of the heaviest mice I have ever used due to its construction design.
 But when I hear a gamer complain about the weight and how responsive it has to be.
 It makes me giggle and think there’s a lot of gamers with bitch wrists out there!
 It’s totally fine for me in terms of weight.
 If you have the hands of a small child you will probably hate this mouse.

-Like the keyboard it’s rather gimmicky but if you really like a certain color then I suppose you’ll think this mouse is super cool.
+Like the keyboard, it’s rather gimmicky but if you really like a certain color then I suppose you’ll think this mouse is super cool.

 I used the software a little more for the mouse then I did the keyboard, In particular making sure that it emits reds for the lower DPI setting which I like to be in.
 That’s about it.
-However, unlike Razer products for some reason the Corsair Mouse and Keyboard has no NVRAM state.
+However, unlike Razer products for some reason the Corsair Mouse and Keyboard have no NVRAM state.
 Meaning that once you set the parameters of the color or pattern that you want.
 The moment you turn off this software to reboot it reverts back to factory stock which is annoying!